VladislavSevruk/TypeResolver/ReadMe.md

 # Java Type Resolver
 This utility library helps to determine real types for generics, arrays, wildcards and other complex types on runtime.
-Receiving type for generics can be a problem because of [Java doesn't store information about generic types parameters on runtime](https://docs.oracle.com/javase/tutorial/java/generics/erasure.html) so this library helps to solve this problem.
+Receiving type for generics can be a problem because of [Java doesn't store information about generic type parameters on runtime](https://docs.oracle.com/javase/tutorial/java/generics/erasure.html) so this library helps to solve this problem.

 ## Table of contents